mahmoudi-1798/mahmoudi-1798/README.md

 };
 ```

-I like building things — from low-level systems in C++ to web apps and small SaaS projects.
+I like building things.
+From low-level systems in C++ to web apps and small SaaS projects.
 I work across the stack, pick up whatever tool fits the job, and tend to learn best by just starting something.
 Most of my projects are solo, which means I wear a lot of hats and break a lot of things before they work.

 ---